apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `encryptAssertions`                  | Whether assertions should be encrypted.
 Default is `false`.
 | `requiredAuthenticationContextClass` | If defined, will specify the SAML authentication context class in the final response.
 If undefined, the authentication class will either be `urn:oasis:names:tc:SAML:2.0:ac:classes:unspecified` or `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport` depending on the SAML authentication request.
 | `requiredNameIdFormat`               | If defined, will force the indicated Name ID format in the final SAML response.
+| `metadataCriteriaPattern`            | If defined, will force an entity id filter based on the `PredicateFilter` on the metadata aggregate to include/exclude specific entity ids based on a valid regex pattern.
+| `metadataCriteriaDirection`          | If defined, will force an entity id filter on the metadata aggregate based on `PredicateFilter`.
+Allowed values are`INCLUDE`,`EXCLUDE`.

 ### Name ID Selection